 |DP Charges||Rs.
 20 + 18% GST|

-Minimum Account Balance for ICICI 3 in 1 Account
+Minimum Account Balance to open 3 in 1 Demat Account in ICICI

 Because the 3 in 1 account contains a savings account, you must maintain a minimum monthly amount in your ICICI bank account to prevent being penalized.